ntalbotdev/answerly-nuxt/README.md

 - Public profile pages
 - Profile editing and assets upload (avatar/banner via Supabase Storage)
 - Ask questions to any user (optionally anonymously)
+  - Anonymous questions protect user privacy and show as "Anonymous" in notifications
 - Users can answer questions they receive
 - Questions are only published after being answered
 - Follow/unfollow users (social feature)